Treyvon Hester

-Treyvon Ramal Hester (born September 21, 1992) is an American football defensive tackle for the Seattle Sea Dragons of the XFL.
-He played college football at Toledo, and was selected in the seventh round of the 2017 NFL Draft by the Oakland Raiders.
+Treyvon Ramal Hester (born September 21, 1992) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Toledo Rockets, and was selected in the seventh round of the 2017 NFL draft by the Oakland Raiders.

+Early life and college

+Hester graduated from Penn Hills High School in Penn Hills, Pennsylvania in 2012.
+A 3-star defensive tackle recruit, he committed to play college football for the Toledo Rockets over offers from Kansas, Pitt, and Temple, among others.

+Hester redshirted at the University of Toledo in 2012.
+He then played in 47 games from 2013-2016, recording 161 tackles, 13 sacks, 4 pass deflections, 4 forced fumbles, and 2 fumble recoveries.
+Hester was named third-team All-MAC in 2013 and second-team All-MAC in 2014 and 2016.

 Professional career

 Oakland Raiders

-Hester was drafted by the Oakland Raiders in the seventh round, 244th overall, in the 2017 NFL Draft.
+Hester was selected by the Oakland Raiders in the seventh round, 244th overall, in the 2017 NFL draft.
 On September 3, 2018, Hester was waived by the Raiders.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

-On September 7, 2018, Hester was signed to the Philadelphia Eagles' practice squad.
+On September 7, 2018, Hester was signed to the practice squad of the Philadelphia Eagles.
 He was promoted to the active roster on October 2, 2018.
 On January 6, 2019, during a wild card game against the Chicago Bears, he tipped a potential game-winning 43-yard field goal by Cody Parkey, a play now infamously known as the Double Doink, to help the Eagles win 16–15.
 Hester was waived during final roster cuts on August 31, 2019.